order to see the original "Calamity Jane" putter made famous by Bobby

 on the shaft.
 First offered in 1932, Spalding's early wood-shafted Robert T. Jones Calamity

-Jane putters were made for only three years.
+Jane putters were made for only three years before being replaced with a steel-shafted model.

 To read much more on the history of Jones's